GiorgiUrtmelidze/C-and-Bash/README.md

 # C-and-Bash

-There are scripts that use OS functions to read files, directories and run specific piping commands
+There are programs that use OS functions to read files, directories and run specific piping commands

 ------------------------------------